Frijol/climate-change/GLOSSARY.md

 ## cellulosic ethanol
 a form of ethanol that can be made from any woody material, such as walnut hulls and lumber waste

+## Ceto device
+a fully underwater point absorber where the pumping of the floating part pressurizes water for onshore generation

 ## CFCs
 chlorofluorocarbons, also called halocarbons, contain fluorine, bromine, and chlorine.
 They are harmful to the earth's ozone and notably present in Freon [Clark]